sdcnku/micropython/docs/openmvcam/tutorial/openmvide_overview.rst

         Basically, your OpenMV Cam has to JPEG compress images constantly to stream them to OpenMV IDE.
 This reduces performance.
-So, if you want to see how fast your script will run after in the wild without your OpenMV Cam being connected to your computer just click the ``Disable`` button and then restart your script.
+So, if you want to see how fast your script will run after in the wild without your OpenMV Cam being connected to your computer just click the ``Disable`` button.
         While the frame buffer is disabled you won't be able to see what your OpenMV Cam is looking at anymore but you'll still see debug output from your OpenMV Cam in the Serial Terminal.

 Finally, you can right click on whatever image you see in the frame buffer viewer to save that image to disk.
 Additionally, if you select an area in the